Nandaballabh/NBPhotoLibrary/README.md

 # NBPhotoLibrary
 Click and choose Photo and provides the cropping feature using RSKImageCropper libraryFor

-Add below line to podfile to integrete with PODS
+Add below line to podfile to integrate with PODS

     pod 'NBPhotoLibrary'
 # Code Example